 If you have been believing this myth, you have got it all wrong.
 As a team leader, irrespective of your business or employee scale, you want to create an environment where the staff works in sync with each other as one unit.

-A small business thrives when the employees collaborate over activities that test their skills and initiate communication in a bid to forge a stronger work bonding.
+Small business thrives when the employees collaborate over activities that test their skills and initiate communication in a bid to forge stronger work bonding.

 However, many team leaders make the error of making team building activities time consuming and super expensive.
 If you think you have to splurge and go out of the way to host a team exercise, that’s another myth we’ll bust for you.

 Read on to know more about how you can host a good corporate event complete with interesting team building activities that are proven to be highly effective for a small organization.

 Sometimes the simplest of activities bring out the maximum creativity and fun quotient.
 This little activity is a classic example of that.
 It requires use of the participants’ imagination and creativity.

 Ask the employees to rush to their desks and pick out one object and present it as a new product, complete with a brand logo, name and slogan.
 Set the timer to 30 minutes under which the task is to be finished.